ariellio/QuickSong/README.md

 <img src="drumSequencerPhoto.png" alt="">

+## Technologies

+- Tone.js
+  - Used to create custom drum instruments along with functionality for playback in rhythm at various tempos.
+- FreeSound API
+  - Using to access samples for users to pick based off of their query on instrument and BPM
+- Javascript
+  - To build an interactive front end application
+- CSS
+  - To style the drum pads and bring user playback to life
+- HTML
+  - To structure the information appropriately
+- Howler.js
+  - To access audio files easily and to be able to play audio files

 ## Features
 - Users adjust the BPM which controls the speed of playback for each drum sound
 - Each instrument contains four pads where users can click on to trigger the playback of the instrument on that beat at the speed of the BPM